This experience combines immersive Spanish language study, hands-on service learning projects, and adventure travel.

 Baños – a charming town nestled on the flanks of the impressive Tungurahua mountain – is our next destination.
 Our time in Baños is busy, as there is much to experience between its cloud forest, hot springs, waterfalls and rivers.
 In the mornings we have Spanish language instruction at the excellent Marco Polo Language School.
 The level will be appropriate to your proficiency.

-When not immersing ourselves in Spanish and enjoying time with our host families, we will try some of the adventure activities on offer - canyoning, rock climbing, hiking and biking.
+When not immersing ourselves in Spanish and enjoying time with our host families, we will try some of the adventure activities on offer - ziplining, salsa, canyoning, hiking and hot springs.
 We homestay with local families screened and approved by the language school, who are experienced in hosting international students.
 Meals are eaten with the homestay family.
 Your evenings will be dedicated to spending time with your host families where you can put your new language skills to use.

 The focus of our time in the Amazon Basin is to learn about the rainforest and the lives of the indigenous communities who live in this unique environment.
 Beginning in Tena, we take a safe, though adventurous rafting expedition down the Jatunyacu River.

 The river takes us to Misuahilli, a small town on the edge of the jungle.
 We get to stay at the Sinchi Warmi Center, an inspiring indigenous women’s ecotourism initiative.
 Sustainability is at the heart of this inspiring center; while our patronage helps sustain the communities’ livelihood, we learn more sustainable means of production and consumption.
 The women will teach us many things about their way of life, including how artisanal chocolate is produced – and we’ll get to try the process ourselves, from cacao bean through to chocolate.